AliHaidry/model/README.md

 ### ControllerLab
 This is an progression lab !
-Continuing from View -> Controller that is related to MVC architecture.
+Continuing from Controller -> Model that is related to MVC architecture.

 ### Functionalities Implemented
 > File to execute on the server is -> app.js